kinnison/rust-workshop/session-04.md

 Clap is a good command line handler which is designed to produce nice command line APIs with good help etc for minimum effort.

-Clap uses the builder pattern which we discussed in the previous proper session.
+Clap uses something often referred to as "the builder pattern", so let's have a look at that kind of thing…

 ---